Contribute to code

 Before running any tests, install Visual Studio Code,

-.
+and set its path in tests/integration.py.
 This is used for comparing diffs if a test

 fails.

-To run all formatters and tests, run the following command:
+pyproject.toml, run the following command:

 Formatting and syntax

-To only run black
+To only run black, isort,

-against the code:
+and ruff against the code:

 To run MyPy against the code: